District Planning - Phase 3: Gather Input and Edit Draft Plans (Fall 2023)

 • The Proposed district planning has mixed up residential and business.
 This will probably work where we have high density of residential areas.
 This is going to fail and is going to impact our future generations big time.
 The area in Rabbit Hill District plan (close to airport) being changed to farmland once again is a huge mistake.
 This is going to drive away new business investments along with potential jobs.
 I strongly feel, COE planning is making same mistake that was done by not accommodating Amazon.
 All large business with significant potential which create lots of supporting jobs will be pushed away with this proposal.
 I hate to say but it appears to me this is not business friendly plan, and we must allow growth where business see best value not just for COE but for all surrounding communities.

-imahal asked about 1 month ago
+imahal asked 6 months ago

 Thank you for your question!
 The City Plan was approved by council in 2020 and it is the starting point for the district plans.
 The purpose of district plans is to provide more detailed planning direction for the City Plan.
 The City Plan identifies the Rabbit Hill area as a Future Growth Area.
 This does not mean that development will never be allowed there.
 As Edmonton grows and needs new land to be developed, the Rabbit Hill District will eventually develop.
 For now, the Rabbit Hill District is mostly agricultural land and growth is being directed to other parts of the city, including other nearby neighbourhoods in the southwest of the city.
 A large part of the Rabbit Hill District is next to the airport and this area is designated as Non-Residential Area.
 This land will be primarily for employment uses when it develops in the future.
 While the District Policy does allow more opportunity for a mix of housing and businesses in the Urban Mix area, the city will also have Commercial/Industrial Employment Areas and Institutional Employment Areas, which are areas preserved for just employment and services.